Our world is full of words.

 The definition of ‘copy’ means different things to different people but, as far as I am concerned copy is the set of words used to sell something or to promote for sale.

 And there are many types of copy – Slogans, Advertising, Promotional, Web SEO, Press Releases, Direct Mail and Advertising Features.

 The content of your marketing piece helps hook the customer and it has to be easy to read, interesting and persuasive.

-Making the time to generate and write content is a real pain for many businesses.
+Making the time to generate and produce content is a real-time issue constraint for businesses.

 This can be in the form of a business blog, podcast, sales and marketing print, marketing letters and sales literature either offline or for online viewing.

 Making time to do it consistently requires planning and design.